The Borgia poster

 At 59 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat A false victory: The Borgias appear invincible, but the French invasion of Italy reveals their vulnerability.
 Former allies turn against them, and the family's moral corruption begins to fracture their unity., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 89 minutes (74% through) represents the emotional nadir.
 Here, Pope Alexander VI dies suddenly, possibly poisoned.
-The family's power dies with him, and Cesare realizes that everything they built was built on sand., reveals the protagonist at their lowest point.
+The family's power dies with him, and Cesare realizes that everything they built was built on sand., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 96 minutes initiates the final act resolution at 80% of the runtime.
 Cesare realizes that power gained through corruption cannot be sustained.
 He attempts one final gambit to preserve the family legacy, but with a new understanding of their fatal flaws., demonstrating the transformation achieved throughout the journey.